enviro-lab/ncbi-submit/README.md

 ***
 ## Usage

 `ncbi_interact.py` is intended for use on the command line, but the class `ncbi.NCBI` can be imported and used within custom python scripts.
+If the package is pip installed, it can be run via the command `ncbi_submit`.

 There are three main actions the script can do:
 * `file_prep`: